Skip to content

 Spring GraphQL Integration

-Continue reading to know more about how to use Spring GraphQL with the DGS Framework.
+Continue reading to know more about how to use Spring for GraphQL with the DGS Framework.

 Background - Two competing frameworks